-11 Parent company
+10 Parent company

-The ultimate parent company is Bevan Group Limited, a company registered in England and Wales.
+The parent company is Bevan Group Limited and the ultimate parent company is PAB Group Holdings Limited, a company registered in England and Wales.

-Bevan Group Limited prepares group financial statements and copies can be obtained from the Company's registered office.
+PAB Group Holdings Limited prepares group financial statements and copies can be obtained from the Company's registered office.